MinchinWeb/blog.minchin.ca/content/20230609-code-of-conduct.md

 at all.
-Although the principals at SQLite do seem to be religious, they have also been clear that your (personal) religion will not bar you from participating in the project: in their introduction they explain that you are not required believe, agree with, or even accept the Code to participate in the project.
+Although the principals at SQLite do seem to be religious, they have also been clear that your (personal) religion will not bar you from participating in the project: in their introduction they explain that you are not required to believe, agree with, or even accept the Code to participate in their project.

 Another complaint has been that it doesn't lay out an enforcement mechanism.
 Except that it does, asking that those who have failed to live up to the ideals